luca-breebaart/DriveSphere/README.md

 <!-- VIDEO DEMONSTRATION -->
 ### Video Demonstration

-To see a run through of the application, click below:
+To see a run-through of the application, click below:

 [View Demonstration](path/to/video/demonstration)